knocklabs/collab.io/README.md

 Before starting the development server, you'll need to set up and seed the database:

-1. Setup .env variables:
+1. Setup .env file and variables:
+   First run this command to create a new `.env` file.

 ```bash
 cp .env.sample .env
 ```

-And then add all the necessary environment variables.
+Then add all the necessary environment variables.
 The `KNOCK_SECRET_API_KEY` is required to seed Knock resources as a part of the following setup process.
+Learn more about the different types of [API keys in Knock](https://docs.knock.app/developer-tools/api-keys).

 2. Initialize Prisma and create the database: